timeteam/timeteam.github.io/_posts/2015-11-01-The-Beginning-of-Infinity.md

-*David Deutsch*'s book is a long essay addressing  chapter by chapter different elements of the historical development of our knowledge and the math
+*David Deutsch*'s book is a long essay addressing  chapter by chapter different elements of the historical development of our knowledge and the mathematical and physical conditions of our universe.

 Fiercely logical.
 I've been chewing away at this since <a href="https://skiptonwoolleyresearch.wordpress.com/"> Skip Woolley</a> gave it to me in December 2014.
 Can't be read in a hurry, deserves much thought.
 Each chapter concludes with a short summary - useful homework for readers, like me, who dip into diversionary science finction along the journey.
 A short summary of _The Beginning of Infinity_ might be: